Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Experiments and Analysis

 \subsubsection{Running Time Comparison}

-The running time of compared algorithms on benchmark datasets are shown in Figure \ref{fig:time}.
+The running time of compared algorithms on benchmark datasets are shown in Figure \ref{fig:time}. {Due to the excessive time consumed by some of the algorithms, we use the logarithms of the time as the vertical axis of the coordinate.}

 It is worth noticing that for large-scale datasets, namely NUS-WIDE, SUNRGBD and YoutubeFace, some algorithms(FMR, MVSC, SFMC, RMKM) encounter the 'Out-of-Memory' problem.
-As a result, the time bars of these methods are omitted in the comparison graph.
+As a result, the time bars of these methods are omitted in the comparison graph. {We observe that the time cost of EMKMC is comparable to ours, but the total runtime cost is still high owing to the aforementioned search space for the best hyper-parameters.}